AtlasOfLivingAustralia/galah-R/README.md

 ## Getting started

-- The [vignette](https://atlasoflivingaustralia.github.io/galah/articles/quick_start_guide.html) provides an introduction to the package functions.
+- The [quick start guide](http://galah.ala.org.au/articles/quick_start_guide.html) provides an introduction to the package functions.
-- For an outline of the package structure, and a list of all the available functions, run `?galah` or view the [reference page](https://atlasoflivingaustralia.github.io/galah/reference/index.html).
+- For an outline of the package structure, and a list of all the available functions, run `?galah` or view the [reference page](http://galah.ala.org.au/index.html).

 ---